 There is no better place for a day trip from Krakow than Lancut.
 It’s located only 1,5h driving from there.
 There are many small towns in Poland but it’s definitely the most beautiful one.

-We’ve written a separate post about Lancut, read it here.
+I’ve written a separate post about Lancut, read it here.

-Bieszczady is a little sister of Tatra Mountains.
+Bieszczady is a little sister of the Tatra Mountains.
 They are easier to hike, that’s why it’s a perfect place to go for everyone.

 Bieszczady is less touristy and crowded.
 They are located in Southeastern Poland, close to the border with Slovakia and Ukraine.
 Here you can read a full post about Bieszczady.

-If you are in Krakow and want to visit thermal pools, going to Tatra Mountains is not your only choice.
+If you are in Krakow and want to visit thermal pools, going to the Tatra Mountains is not your only choice.
 It’s so much better to travel off the beaten path and head to Solec Zdroj.